Azure/azure-sdk/releases/2020-05/js.md

 7.0.0-preview.2

 - send() can now send an array of messages which will transparently batch and send them to Service Bus
-- Message settlement can now use the management link, allowing for settlement even when the original receiver has been closed
+- When not using sessions, messages can now be settled even after the receiver has been closed.
 - New sample to demonstrate how to round-robin sessions in a queue or subscription

 ## Latest Releases